DinosaursAreCute/TaskMover_3.0-Rebirth-/DOCUMENTATION.md

 ## Features

-- Dynamic theme loading based on user settings.
+- Built-in theme for the UI (no custom theme or color management).
 - Customizable file organization rules.
 - Developer mode for advanced debugging.
 - Integrated logging for better traceability.
-- Support for custom UI themes and colors.
 - Automated tests for all major features.

 ## Setup